BlakeRain/blakerain.com/content/weeknotes/2026-W21/index.md

 Whilst my overall usage of LLMs has decreased by just over 20% over the past three months after various experiments have come to an end, my OpenRouter spend has dropped by 75% since March, mostly attributed to token usage shifting away from frontier models.
-Claude Sonnet 4.6 was the only frontier model to receive any use in May, at a meager 12M tokens.
+Claude Sonnet 4.6 was the only frontier model to receive any use in May, at a meagre 12M tokens.
 All the remaining tokens went to much cheaper models.
 I have even started to exclude the frontier models from any experiments I run, which is certainly going to help reduce the cost.